Posts - Bill - HR 4137 Transparency in Security Clearance Denials Act

 house 06/25/2025 - 119th Congress

-We want to ensure transparency in how security clearance denials are handled by requiring the Secretary of State to report annually on the number, reasons, and appeal outcomes of these decisions, broken down by job roles and demographics.
-This aims to promote accountability and better oversight in the clearance process.
+We want to ensure transparency in how security clearances are denied, suspended, or revoked by requiring the Secretary of State to report annual data on these decisions, including appeals and the criteria used.
+This will help Congress better understand and oversee the security clearance process.

 Congress.gov